arcalot/arcalot-round-table/CHARTER.md

 Removing or disciplining an ART member due to a violation of the [Arcalot Code of Conduct](https://github.com/arcalot/.github/blob/main/CODE_OF_CONDUCT.md) is initiated by any chair as a pull request to the ART.
-Only the the chairs vote on these matters, with an approval by unanimous consent of the active chairs and with a 7 calendar day voting period.
+Only the chairs vote on these matters, with an approval by unanimous consent of the active chairs and with a 7 calendar day voting period.
 In the case of a dissenting vote, unanimous consent is not achieved, and the matter moves to the normal proposal process as described above.
-An appeal may be made by any active ART member or by the affected party within 7 calendar days of the the removal or discipline action taking effect via the normal proposal process.
+An appeal may be made by any active ART member or by the affected party within 7 calendar days of the removal or discipline action taking effect via the normal proposal process.

 ## Changing the Charter